 Even during a phone interview, Augustine’s energy was contagious, unrestricted by the land and seas separating him and I. It was easy to imagine him offering his long, thoughtful insights into his life and career with his feet up on a table, head swung back, holding a beer.

 Early years in New Orleans

 “For the five siblings in my family, statistically we’ve done on average better than what you would expect from average African American families in the United States.
-That is because of the side hustles my dad did….
-He was a high school teacher by trade and training but he always had a side hustle.
-He sold vacuum cleaners, he sold encyclopaedias … door to door kind of stuff … that allowed us to move out of that neighbourhood into a better neighbourhood and better schools, etcetera.
+That is because of the side hustles my dad did … He was a high school teacher by trade and training but he always had a side hustle.
+He sold vacuum cleaners, he sold encyclopedias… door to door kind of stuff … that allowed us to move out of that neighborhood into a better neighborhood and better schools, etcetera.
 It’s still very unique that a black family can break the system.
 It’s generational,” Augustine explained.